SIRAHFF/documentation/docs/source/FAQ.rst

 - **What does the package version stand for?**

 	The SIRAH packages are distributed as TAR files including a code to easily identify the version number, year and month of release (e.g. x2_19-03 stands for SIRAH 2.0 released on March 2019).

-.. _g4:

-- **Do I need a PQR file for mapping to SIRAH?**

-	No, you just need a structure containing the heavy atoms and the mapped polar hydrogens, charge and vdW records are not used at all.
-Indeed, the frequently absent protons can be added using any software you like (e.g. pdb4amber, H++) or you can even use structures which already have them from an atomistic MD, NMR or a high resolution X-ray.

-.. _g5:

-- **Why do you suggest mapping from a PQR file?**

-	Because processing a PDB structure through the PDB2PQR server has several advantages:

-	1. The server is able to build missing residue atoms provided there is enough information (i.e. more than just the CA atom);

-	2. The server not only add protons but it can predict and assign the protonation state of HIS, GLU, ASP and LYS according to the hydrogen network and the defined pH;

-	3. The server can use the best compatible naming scheme (AMBER) for mapping to SIRAH.
-That means not only protonation states but also CYS forming disulfide bonds are detected and renamed accordingly (CYX).

-.. _g6:

-- **Which are the disadvantages of the PDB2PQR server?**

-	The server can only handle and print residues or molecules for which it has parameters.
-Other residues will be removed and won't be used in pKa calculations and protonation state assignation.
-Examples of modified residues lacking parameters are: MSE (seleno MET), TPO (phosphorylated THY) and SEP (phosphorylated SER).
-A workaround for that issue is mutating the residues to their unmodified form before submitting the structure to the server.
-Be aware that blank lines in the input PDB file may be interpreted as an EOF (end-of-file), causing the server to stop reading the file.
-In that case, the output will depend on the parsed information up to that point.
-The server may also have problems to deal with big systems like entire viral particles, due to memory restrictions.

-.. _g7:

-- **I appended the PDB coordinates of a ligand to the PQR file and VMD makes a mess with the connectivity, why?**

-	This is just a visualization problem of VMD when interpreting the HETATM keyword within the PQR file format.
-To solve the problem rename the field HETATM to ATOM or force VMD to read the PQR file as a PDB by adding the flag *-pdb* before the PQR file on the command line, which is the same as choosing explicitly PDB format in the *Molecule File Browser* at the GUI interface.

 .. _g8: